fransjesky/sinclair/README.md

 As being said, that is the story behind project sinclair.
 It is a project to create my new immersive and breathtaking personal portfolio website.

-### Contribution
+## Contribution 🔥

 At first, i wanted to keep this project private.
 However, i changed my mind and decided to make it public.
 There are some reasons behind it:

 I never think my code is clean and perfect.
-It would be great if other people could help me find any bugs, errors, or even give suggestions by opening an issue or a pull request.
+It would be great if other people could help me find any bugs, errors, or even give suggestions by **opening an issue** or a **pull request**.

 Being able to be helpful or inspiring is one of the most wonderful feelings in life.
 That is why i decided to make this project public, hoping someone out there could be helped or inspired by it.